Isaak Hayik

 Isaak Hayik (יצחק חייק; born 13 April 1945) is an Israeli entrepreneur, author, illustrator, and footballer.
 He became the world's oldest professional football player when he played for Ironi Or Yehuda as a goalkeeper at the age of 73.

 Early life and family

 Hayik was born in an affluent Jewish family in Iraq.
 His father, Moshe Hayik, was a physician.
-At the beginning of in 1951, when Isaac was five years old, the Hayik family immigrated to Israel.
+At the beginning of 1951, when Isaac was five years old, the Hayik family immigrated to Israel.
 They settled in the transit camp (slums) of Or Yehuda.
-Since then, Isaac is inseparable from Or Yehuda.
+Since then, Isaac has been inseparable from Or Yehuda.
 Isaac Hayik married Idit, the daughter of Mordechai Ben-Porat, mayor of Or Yehuda and later Knesset Member and government minister.
-Idit and Isaac Hayik had three children.
+Idit and Isaac Hayik have three children.
 Isaac's younger brother, Shaul, became a successful footballer.
 Isaac Hayik was a player for Hakoah Maccabi Ramat Gan, when it won the 1968–1969 Israel State Cup.
 He studied education and history.